apache/airflow/UPDATING.md

 Sensors are now accessible via `airflow.sensors` and no longer via `airflow.operators.sensors`.

-For example: `from airflow.operators.sensors import BaseSensorOperator` becomes `from airflow.sensors.base_sensor_operator import BaseSensorOperator`
+For example: `from airflow.operators.sensors import BaseSensorOperator` becomes `from airflow.sensors.base import BaseSensorOperator`

 #### Skipped tasks can satisfy wait_for_downstream